These are a few pieces I've written recently.

 This piece is part of Tim Maly's #50Cyborgs, a celebration of the 50th anniversary of the term "cyborg", first used in print in September of 1960 in an article published by the newly formed NASA, discussing the possibility of adapting humans to space.
 For the other posts in the series, see the 50 Cyborgs blog, or Tim's main blog, Quiet Babylon.

-The Call for Essays for an ongoing project on what will become incomprehensible about media culture for the natives of network culture.
+The Call for Essays for an (now-halted) project on what will become incomprehensible about media culture for the natives of network culture.

 Architecture and urban planning define the world we interact with.
 This has many deep and not always obvious effects — everything from what we can do in public spaces to the kinds of families we can live with.
 The cities end up with rarely allow us the flexibility and humanity we want.